auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 [^not-blake]:
-    Blake3 and the parallel variants of Blake2 are notable exceptions, in that the input isn't processed block-by-block from start to end, but rather in a more complicated tree structure that allows for parallelism and for certain kinds of incremental updates.
+    Blake3 and the parallel variants of Blake2 are notable exceptions, in that the input isn't processed block-by-block from start to end, but rather in a more complicated structure that allows for parallelism and for certain kinds of incremental updates.

 [^extracting-entropy-with-sha256]: